hemantksingh/messup-learn/fundamentals/platform/DevOps and Delivery.md

 ## DevOps capabilities

 People who can work within organizations to bring people, processes and products together to enable continuous delivery of value to end users.

-* Transforming infra/ops departments (i.e. reorganizing them and getting them to adopt agile practices across the department, bridging silos and adopt DevOps culture by having **cross functional teams** capable of **building, running, securing and supporting their apps**.

-* People who know what it's like to shape and manage Cloud migrations strategies, who can talk to a client about the impact of moving to cloud on their budgeting **moving from CapEx to OpEx** (e.g moving from owning a car to renting a car), managing technical budgets and pros and cons of adoption of IAAS, PAAS or FAAS.

-* Understand change management (e.g. CI/CD workflows, rollback and backup strategies), incident management and security auditing controls
+What that looks like as a role (transforming infra/ops departments, shaping cloud migrations, CapEx to OpEx, change and incident management) is in [Roles and Hiring](../../practice/Roles%20and%20Hiring.md).

 ## DevOps Metrics